Position

 Responsibilities:

-• Perform routine maintenance and repairs on slot machines to ensure proper functionality.
+• Perform routine maintenance and repairs on slot machines.

-• Diagnose and resolve technical issues with slot machines, including electrical and mechanical failures.
+• Diagnose and troubleshoot issues with slot machines using diagnostic tools and equipment.

-• Collaborate with other technicians and management to ensure smooth operation of gaming equipment.
+• Collaborate with other technicians and casino staff to resolve issues efficiently.

 Qualifications

-• High school diploma or equivalent required; technical training or degree in electronics, electrical engineering, or a related field preferred.
+• High school diploma or equivalent required; technical training or degree in electronics or a related field preferred.

-• Proven experience as a Slot Technician or similar role in the gaming industry.
+• Proven experience in slot machine maintenance or a similar role in the gaming industry.

 • Excellent problem-solving skills and attention to detail.